YoRyan/smtp-translator/README.md

 ### Multiple app token mode

 Passing the `-multi` flag will instruct SMTP Translator to read the app token from the sender's email address instead of the environment variable.
-Thus, by setting the From: field to an email address in the form of `(your app token here)@pushover.net`, senders can specify their own app tokens.
+In this mode, all sender addresses must be in the form of `(app token)@pushover.net`.

 You do not need to set `PUSHOVER_TOKEN` in this mode.

 ### Enabling TLS